perossing/iAMart-hugo/README.md

 # iAMart-hugo
-rebuild of existing site &amp; blog in Hugo to use with netlify CMS
+site built with Hugo static site generator for use with Netlify CMS